TheBlackChamber/commons-encryption/README.md

 ```

 ###### SecureProperties
 SecureProperties is an attempt to provide a transparent extension of the native java Properties class which allows property values to be encrypted at rest.
-Be aware of the exceptions thrown by methods as described in the [API](http://sminogue.github.io/commons-encryption/api)...
+Be aware of the exceptions thrown by methods as described in the [API](http://theblackchamber.github.io/commons-encryption/api)...
 Methods throw a custom unchecked runtime exception.
+Also note that its possible to pass Key Password, Keystore Path, and Key Entry name to the SecureProperties constructor rather than specifying them in the properties file.
 ###### test.properties
 ```properties
 entry-name=aes-key